Herbert Stell

 Herbert Stell (3 November 1885 – 6 May 1967) was a gymnast who represented Great Britain at the 1908 Summer Olympics.

-Stell was one of the 45 gymnasts who competed for the men's team event in London at the 1908 Summer Olympics.
+Stell was one of the 45 gymnasts who competed in the men's team event in London at the 1908 Summer Olympics.
 The team finished eighth out of the eight teams.

-After the Olympics Stell became a physical education instructor at the Liverpool Institute High School for Boys and would eventually become head of the department, a position he held for 35 years.
+After the Olympics, Stell became a physical education instructor at the Liverpool Institute High School for Boys and eventually became head of the department, a position he held for 35 years.